Cisco SD-Access Overview

 How Does Cisco SD-Access Work?

-For Cisco SD-access to virtualize the network, it brings in a few hardware into the network circle.
+For Cisco Software-Defined Access to virtualize the network, it brings in a few hardware into the network circle.
 These gears will function as the layers that provisions for software abstraction in the platform.
 Also, they help form a platform for policy deployment.

 Identity Service Engine